 2. Distract your dog

 As the storm or other noise builds, you may not be able to keep their attention on the activity, but it might delay the start of the fearful behavior for longer and longer each time you do it.
 If you can't keep their attention and they begin acting fearfully, stop the process.
-If you continue, you may inadvertently reinforce fearful behavior.

 3. Behavior modification